Translations

 Conclusion

-The 8/29/2021 article did not mention SSG.
-RYAN KNAUSS by name.
+The previously cited 8/29/2021 article did not mention SSG.
+Ryan Knauss by name.
 I state his name now.
-Our small community was still in shock, when I wrote that article.
-Now, folks are getting along well enough, despite all the bad news that we see and hear.
+Our small community was still in shock, when I wrote that article, almost seven months ago.
+Now, folks are getting along well enough, despite all the bad news that we keep seeing and hearing.

 Yesterday, during an errand, I was near an older man.
 He was wearing a Vietnam veteran's cap.
 I stopped, looked at him, and said, “Cap.”
 He understood.
 Looking eye-to-eye, I said, “Thank you for your service.
 Welcome back.”
 He replied, “Thank you.”
 We parted and continued our separate errands.